 Preservation Mirage began as an informal group of midcentury homeowners that met to exchange ideas and information about owning and preserving midcentury architecture.
 As the number of participants increased, so did the goals of the group.
 In late 2017, a board of directors was elected, and the preservation group became a registered nonprofit.

 Board of Directors

-Melissa Riche (vice-president) is a writer, researcher, local historian and preservationist.
+Melissa Riche (President) is a writer, researcher, local historian and preservationist.
 For 30 years she has written about architecture and design for a variety of clients and publications.
 She is the author of Mod Mirage, a comprehensive study of midcentury architecture in Rancho Mirage.
 She lives in a 1958 house at the historic district Tamarisk Ranchos, designed by William Krisel.

-Bob Berg is a California native.
+Bob Berg (Secretary)is a California native.
 He previously served on City of Rancho Mirage Historic Preservation Commission and currently serves on the Speakers’ Series Commission.
 He has been a member of Preservation Mirage since its inception.
 Bob is retired from his professional life as Global Director for Procurement for a large research and engineering corporation.
 He has lived in Rancho Mirage since 2004.

 Linda Dwan is an interior designer who previously owned and renovated the Moncrief Residence (William F. Cody, 1957) in Thunderbird North.

 Don Flood is a portrait photographer and creator of Fliepaper a wallpaper company.
 He owned the Ted Riback Residence at Tamarisk Country Club, recently discovered to be designed by William F. Cody in 1973.
 Prior to that, he restored a Charles Du Bois home in the Vista Las Palmas neighborhood in Palm Springs.